-Adventure Activity Standards (AAS) are voluntary guidelines for organisations conducting outdoor recreation activities for dependant groups (where participants have a level of dependence upon the leader(s)).
+Australian Adventure Activity Standards (AAAS) are voluntary guidelines for organisations conducting outdoor recreation activities for dependant groups (where participants have a level of dependence upon the leader(s)).

 The introduction of the Australian Adventure Activity Standards projectwas announced in September 2015.
-Where each state and territory has previously maintained its own set of standards, the industry and government bodies responsible for AAS development decided to develop a single set of Australian Adventure Activity Standards.
+Where each state and territory has previously maintained its own set of standards, the industry and government bodies responsible for AAAS development decided to develop a single set of Australian Adventure Activity Standards.
 This was due to the unnecessary duplication, lack of coordination among jurisdictions, and less sharing of expertise and experiences about how to best manage safety and risk outdoors.
-The Outdoor Council of Australia is a member of the Australian AAS Steering Committee.
+The Outdoor Council of Australia is a member of the AAAS Steering Committee.

-Like the current AAS in each jurisdiction, the Australian AAS will NOT be legally binding.
-The Australian AAS is there to provide a best practice framework, to help guide safe and responsible decision-making for outdoor adventure activities with dependent participants.
+Like the current AAAS in each jurisdiction, the AAAS will NOT be legally binding.
+The AAAS is there to provide a best practice framework, to help guide safe and responsible decision-making for outdoor adventure activities with dependent participants.

-The current AAS are NOT statutory standards by law.
-Legal liability for injuries or property damage is primarily governed by the law of Contract and Negligence which are described within each AAS introduction.
+The current AAAS are NOT statutory standards by law.
+Legal liability for injuries or property damage is primarily governed by the law of Contract and Negligence which are described within each AAAS introduction.

-Click on the following links to view the AAS from each state:
+Click on the following links to view the AAAS from each state: